argonautproject/cgm/input/pagecontent/index.md

 #### Provider-Initiated Data Sharing

 Dr. Johnson treats Michael, a type 2 diabetes patient struggling with glucose management.
 Dr. Johnson's practice uses "CloudCGM", a (fictional) cloud-based diabetes management platform that supports the Argo CGM IG.
 Michael has a patient account in the CloudCGM platform, and a "Sharing Code" appears in his account settings.
-During a clinic visit, Dr. Johnson launches the CloudCGM SMART on FHIR app inside of his EHR, entering the sharing code as Michael reads it to him, This process establishes a linkage between Michael's records in the two systems.
-Now CloudCGM is able to submit data every week into Dr. Johnson's EHR, with results appearing in the native interface and easily incorporated into visit notes.
+During a clinic visit, Dr. Johnson launches the CloudCGM SMART on FHIR app inside of his EHR, entering the sharing code as Michael reads it to him.
+This process establishes a linkage between Michael's records in the two systems.
+CloudCGM is now able to submit data every week into Dr. Johnson's EHR, with results appearing in the native interface and easily incorporated into visit notes.

 #### Patient Participation in Clinical Research